apacheignite/documentation/web-console/demo-mode.md

   "title": "Starting Demo Mode"
 }
 [/block]
-You can use the Web Console's demo mode for **evaluation purposes**.
+You can use the Web Console's demo mode for evaluation purposes.
 To enable this mode, you need to click on the `Start demo` button located in the top menu, and wait for a popup screen to appear that provides additional steps.
 [block:callout]
 {
   "type": "info",